Support Page Content

 | GERO 131: Gerontology Capstone Practicum |

-Research skills help gerontologists make informed decisions, improve services, and advocate effectively for older adults.
-Taking a research course prepares Gerontology majors to understand and use data, evaluate programs, and apply evidence in real-world settings.
-Majors can choose to take one of several interdisciplinary online or in-person research courses.
+A research course prepares students to apply evidence in real-world settings.
+Majors take one of several interdisciplinary online or in-person research courses.

 | Research Course Options (select one) |